-- 2.1 The Infills Programme aims to better utilise the Council's existing land, providing much-needed affordable housing and is being delivered across three phases. - 2.2 The programme focuses on the refurbishment of vacant spaces such as basements, drying rooms and storage areas; redevelopment of underutilized garages and storage sheds; and development on vacant land adjacent to housing blocks. - 2.3 The sites are often challenging in nature and require considerable preparation and local consultation to enable delivery.
-They are however, making a considerable contribution to the Council's affordable housing target and provide affordable housing development across the borough. - 2.4 The Full Business Case and Contract Sum for works were approved in July 2022 and the main works started on site in January 2023. - 2.5 A site notice has been erected on the Site which has given the opportunity for any party that believes they may have an impacted right (including right to light) to make representations.
+- 2.1.
+The Infills Programme aims to better utilise the Council's existing land, providing muchneeded affordable housing and is being delivered across three phases. - 2.2.
+The programme focuses on the refurbishment of vacant spaces such as basements, drying rooms and storage areas; redevelopment of underutilized garages and storage sheds; and development on vacant land adjacent to housing blocks. - 2.3.
+The sites are often challenging in nature and require considerable preparation and local consultation to enable delivery.
+They are however, making a considerable contribution to the Council's affordable housing target and provide affordable housing development across the borough. - 2.4.
+The Full Business Case and Contract Sum for works were approved in July 2022 and works started on site in October 2022. - 2.5.
+A site notice has been erected on the Site which has given the opportunity for any party that believes they may have an impacted right (including right to light) to make representations.
 The site notice also advised that the Council is due to consider a report recommending that the land required for the development be appropriated for planning purposes.
-The Council has received responses to the site notice, and these are contained in the exempt Appendix D. - 2.6 The Council is in the process of collating information to provide a formal response.
-The responses received to the site notice must be taken into account by the decision maker when making the decision.
+The Council did not receive any responses to the site notice, by the date specified in the notice.